gopeshwark/react-reduxjs-toolkit-students-info/README.md

 # Student Database

-## reactjs-toolkit, createAction and createReducer
+## reactjs-toolkit using Actions, createReducers and Entity Adapter

 ## Table of Contents